DaintyJet/Heap-Overflow-Example/README.md

 - Segment heap [3][4], this is the native implementation in current Windows Versions [4].

 We will focus on **Segment** heap.
 Which can be further divided into：
-- back-end allocator (by default)
+- back-end allocator (by default).
 - front-end allocator: Low fragment heap (LFH).
 To enable LFH, there must be at least 18 heap allocations.
 Those allocations don't have to be consecutive but they need to be the same size.

 ## Exploration
 First we will run a series of programs in order to understand more about the Windows stack, this follows the same process that has been discussed in [1], and is informed by the information included in [4] and [5] that has been summarized previously in the [Heap Basics](#heap-basics) section.

 ### Heap Chunks in WinDBG
 We can attach any program that utilizes a heap structure to the WinDBG debugger in Windows.
-For example we could attach the executable resulting from the [ReuseTest.cpp](./SourceCode/ReuseTest.cpp) source file and examine some of the Heap structures and charicteristices in WinDBG.
+For example we could attach the executable resulting from the [ReuseTest.cpp](./SourceCode/ReuseTest.cpp) source file and examine some of the Heap structures and characteristics in WinDBG.

 Below are a series of command that can be used in WinDBG to gather more information about the Windows heap object or allocation.
 * `!heap -s`: List all heaps associated with the current process.
 From here you can examine general information and gather the heap handles.
 * `!heap -h <Handle>`: Print out all non LFH blocks associated with the given handle.
 * `!heap -a <Handle>`: Prints out the all the information associated with the heap in addition to the list of blocks attached to the given handle.
 * `!heap -i -h <Handle>`: Prints information about a given heap.
-* `!heap -s -a -h <Handle>`: Print all summery information and heap blocks of a heap associated with the given handle
+* `!heap -s -a -h <Handle>`: Print all summery information and heap blocks of a heap associated with the given handle.
-  * Add -c to print content
+  * Add -c to print content.

 We can examine a `_HEAP_ENTRY` object that would be located on the heap using the command `dt _HEAP_ENTRY` in [windbg](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/).
 In Windows 11 it has the following structure:
 ```